assemble/assemble/docs/src/api/pipeline-plugins.md

 **Conventions**

-Since plugins can be automatically loaded and injected into a pipeline, we recommend that plugins return a function to user options to be more easily (and automatically) defined on the plugin.
+Since plugins can be automatically loaded and injected into a pipeline, we recommend that plugins return a function so user options may be more easily (and automatically) defined on the plugin.

+**Caveats**

+When passing a stream, the same instance of the stream will be used whenever that plugin is used.
+This may cause unintended side affects by piping undesired files through the plugin.
+To avoid this, always pass in a function that returns a new stream.